Creating MongoDB clusters

 - Enter the cluster name in the Cluster name field.
 The cluster name must be unique within the folder.

 - Select the environment where you want to create the cluster (you cannot change the environment after cluster creation):

 prestable— for testing, including the Managed Service for MongoDB service itself.
 The prestable environment is updated more often, which means that known problems are fixed sooner in it, but this may cause backward incompatible changes.

 - Select the host class that will define the technical specifications of the VMs where the DB hosts will be deployed.
 When you change the host class for the cluster, the characteristics of all existing hosts change, too.

 - In the Storage size section:

-- Select the type of storage, either a more flexible network type (network-hdd or network-nvme) or faster local SSD storage (local-nvme).
-The size of the local storage can only be changed in increments of 100 GB.
+- Select the type of storage, either a more flexible network type (network-hdd or network-ssd) or faster local SSD storage (local-ssd).
+The size of the local storage can only be changed in 100 GB increments.

 - Select the size to be used for data and backups.
 For more information about how backups take up storage space, see Backups.